 RIDING Most itineraries are a combination of riding and sightseeing as there is so much to see in this part of India.
-Itineraries usually include 6 days with about 4 to 6 hours in the saddle each riding day.
-There are breaks to stretch your legs or if the terrain requires to lead your horse, and also for lunch and sightseeing.
-The daily riding programme varies a little with the route and time of year.
-Rides are lead by Bonnie himself or by one of his English speaking colleagues, accompanied by a local back-up rider, whilst grooms follow by jeep to attend the horses during the ride, at night and at lunch stops.
-The back-up team is lead by the wonderful Sunayana (who manages Dundlod and the camps).
-Group size depends on the trip but will be a maximum of 10 to 14 guests.
+Most itineraries include about 6 days riding, with about 4 to 6 hours in the saddle each riding day, and breaks to stretch your legs or if the terrain requires to lead your horse, and also for lunch and sightseeing.
+The daily riding programme always varies with the route and time of year - if it is hot there will be a longer break in the middle of the day for lunch and to rest for example.
+Rides are lead by Bonnie himself or by Mallyka or one of their English speaking colleagues, accompanied by at least one local back-up rider for support.
+Grooms also follow by jeep to attend the horses during the ride, at night and at lunch stops.
+The back-up team is lead by the wonderful, very experienced Sunayana (who manages Dundlod and the camps).
+Group size depends on the trip but will usually be a maximum of 14 riding guests.
 WEIGHT LIMIT The rider weight limit is about 95kg (15 stone) but please contact us if you are close to this to ensure suitable horses are available.
-Some heavier riders may be taken by prior arrangement.
+Some heavier experienced riders may be taken but only by prior arrangement.

-PACE

-The riding pace varies with the terrain and itinerary chosen, but the rides are usually at a well balanced, moderate pace overall with plenty of good opportunities for fast canters on sandy going, where the horses can spread out.
+PACE The riding pace varies with the terrain and itinerary chosen, but the rides are usually at a well balanced, moderate pace overall with plenty of good opportunities for fast canters on sandy going, where the horses can spread out.
 As is the army habit in India, most of the riding is at a walk or canter, with many of the horses used to moving directly from walk into canter.
 The pace on tailor-made rides can be varied to suit.

-WWW.RIDEWORLDWIDE.COM
+RIDING EXPERIENCE

-RIDING EXPERIENCE Rides are aimed at reasonably experienced, confident riders.
+Rides are aimed at reasonably experienced, confident riders.
 To take part you should be comfortable, balanced and secure in the saddle and able to control a well-schooled horse in open country at a walk, trot and fast canter.
-Marwari horses are naturally a fairly spirited, sensitive breed (like a small English Thoroughbred) and participants should be confident, relaxed riders, used to riding different, forward going horses outside, through varied terrain and environments.
-You will also enjoy your trip much more if you are fairly riding fit - some rides include quite long hours in the saddle and long, fast canters as a group over varied terrain.
-If you do not ride regularly at home, we recommend concentrated practice in the months before you go to get accustomed to the riding hours.
+Marwari horses are naturally a fairly spirited, sensitive breed (like a small English Thoroughbred) and participants should be confident, relaxed riders, used to riding a forward going horse outside, with a group of horses, across varied terrain and through different environments.
+You will also enjoy your trip much more if you are riding fit - some rides include quite long hours in the saddle and long, fast canters as a group over varied terrain.
+If you do not ride regularly at home, we recommend concentrated practice in the months before you go to get used to the riding hours.